Who here has gotten their Covid vaccine?

 Right now we’re experiencing another surge in Covid cases (this makes number four!).
 Why?
 Some people are experiencing pandemic fatigue and just don’t want to deal with it anymore.
 Some think it’s over.
 And some have never been able to accept it as a serious problem.

 According to the NY Times, the US has averaged 65,000 new cases a day over the past week — a 19 percent increase from two weeks ago.
 That puts the country close to last summer’s peak, though still far below January levels.

 Even as vaccinations continue to climb, new cases have declined in only five states, mainly in the Southeast.
 This isn’t good.
 Greater spread fosters the growth of newer variants, which are more contagious than the original strain.
 Failing to control the virus means it’ll be hanging around and flaring up longer into the future.
 And that could mean into next ski season.

 So what should we do?

 We’re not out of the woods yet, but there is cause for optimism — as long as we remain vigilant and take the precautions we’re supposed to.
 I know it’s hard, but you have to continue doing all the things we’ve done over the past year: wear your mask, stay physically distant, wash your hands, avoid crowds.
 And yes, as soon as you can, get your vaccine.
-If your anti-vaccine, I can’t even go there with you.
+If you’re anti-vaccine, I can’t even go there with you.
 I just can’t.